 - Draft a union contract.
-This document contains everything from wages and pay to the work environment, safety measures, benefits, and an understanding of how future disputes will be handled.
+This document contains everything from wages and pay, workplace culture to the work environment, safety measures, benefits, and an understanding of how future disputes will be handled.

 - Get support from the workers (this part should be easy considering their established support for you).
 It is necessary to affirm their support once again because this union contract is your final document and will be shared with the employer.
 The earlier issues program was for the NLRB.